jltsiren/gbwtgraph/SERIALIZATION.md

 2. `mapping`: First node identifier mapping to each segment as a sparse vector.

 If the translation is not in use, both structures must be empty.
-Otherwise all original nodes in the closed interval from `1` to `nodes` must be present.
+Otherwise the original nodes must have consecutive identifiers starting from `1`.
 The segment with the `i`th string as its name then corresponds to the concatenation of nodes from `mapping.select(i)` (inclusive) to `mapping.select(i + 1)` (exclusive).

 **Note:** Because the translation is a core part of the GBWTGraph, it is not serialized as an optional structure.

+**Note:** For the last segment, the end of the node interval is the length of `mapping`.

+**Note:** Some segments may consist of nodes that are not present in the graph.
+As with sequences, such segments should have empty names to make the serialization deterministic.